 There’s some good wine made in Spain, but a favourite holiday drink of many is Sangria.
 This punch is made up of red wine and chopped fruits, and sometimes other spirits depending on the house style of the bar or restaurant you’re in.
 It’s delicious, colourful and pairs well with tapas.

 Which country is the better destination depends entirely on what you want from your vacation.

-If beaches are your priority then Greece will likely be a better holiday choice than Spain.
+If beaches are your priority then Greece may be a better holiday choice than Spain.
 Greece has over 6000 islands, and the coastline is spectacular.
-It also has great hiking opportunities, and tends to be cheaper than Spain.
+It also has great hiking opportunities, and tends to be a cheaper destination than Spain too.